saisoma123/blockpost-avs/README.md

 Quick note: When compiling with Solidity 0.8.25, there may be an EigenLayer-middleware error, in which a function is not found, you can replace the call with a one liner very easily, this will get things going.
 You can also downgrade the Solidity version used if needed.
+Also make sure that you have MetaMask and have your wallet connected to Holesky testnet.
+You may have to get some HolETH to interact with the AVS.

 This AVS design works as follows: the user (AVS consumer) sends a submitMessage request to the ServiceManager contract, and the request emits a MessageSubmitted